Ria424/developers-animatesdk-docs/XMLUI_object/XMLUI5.md

 #### Usage

-*xmlui.getVisible(controlID)*
+XMLUI.getVisible(controlID)

 #### Parameters

-**controlID** A string that specifies the ID attribute of the control whose visibility status you want to retrieve.
+**controlID** `string`; Specifies the ID attribute of the control whose visibility status you want to retrieve.

 #### Returns

-A Boolean value of *true* if the control is visible, or *false* if it is invisible (hidden).
+`boolean`; A boolean value of *true* if the control is visible, or *false* if it is invisible (hidden).

 #### Description

-Method; returns a Boolean value that specifies whether the control is visible or hidden.
+Method; Returns a Boolean value that specifies whether the control is visible or hidden.

 #### Example